huntdatacenter/docs/docs/govern-science/tingweek/dates.md

 category: Tingweek
 permalink: /govern-science/tingweek/dates/
 sidebarDepth: 1
-description: This page list information and questions about our Tingweeks.
+description: This page lists information and questions about our Tingweeks.
 ---

 # Ting dates and agendas

-**This pages contains paste and future Ting dates and agendas.**
+**These pages contain past and future Ting dates and agendas.**